thomasafroo/RISC-Machine-Project/README.md

 # Simple RISC Machine

 This is an ongoing project that implements a simple RISC Machine using Verilog and can be tested using the Intel DE1-SoC development board.
+This project was done in collaboration with my lab partner, Jackson Rockford for CPEN 211: Introduction to Microcomputers.
 Currently, the datapath is fully functional.
-This project was done in collaboration with my lab partner, Jackson Rockford for CPEN 211: Introduction to Microcomputers

 ## Elements of the Datapath
 * Register file containing eight 16-bit registers with read/write functionality